zeeshan-shah/pp5-api/README.md

   <img src="documentation/testing/coverage3.png" alt="coverage3.png">
 </details>

-By combining Django Rest Framework APITestCase and Coverage Python, I ensured not only the functionality but also the reliability and comprehensiveness of our automated testing suite.
-This meticulous approach to testing contributes to the overall quality and stability of our software application.
+By combining Django Rest Framework APITestCase and Coverage Python, I ensured not only the functionality but also the reliability and comprehensiveness of my automated testing suite.
+This meticulous approach to testing contributes to the overall quality and stability of my software application.

 ## Deployment on Heroku